Buying An Investment Property: 3 Signs You’re Ready And What You Need To Know

 Investment property expenses don’t just begin when tenants move in or when you assume responsibility for the property’s current residents.
 You also need to budget money for advertising and credit checks to make sure you take in the best tenants possible.
-A great set of tenants are an asset for your property, while bad tenants can increase your expenses dramatically.
+Great tenants are an asset for your property, while bad tenants can increase your expenses dramatically.

 2. The Return On Investment (ROI) Is There

-Real estate investors often see positive cash flow with their investment properties in today’s market, but the savviest investors calculate their approximate return on investment (ROI) rates before they purchase a property.
-To calculate your ROI on potential property investments, follow these steps.
+Real estate investors often see positive cash flow with their investment properties in today’s market, but the savviest investors calculate their approximate return on investment (ROI) rates before purchasing a property.
+To calculate your ROI on potential property investments, follow the steps outlined below:

-- Estimate your annual rental income.
-Search for similar properties that are currently up for rent.
-Find an average monthly rent for the type of property that you’re interested in and multiply that rent price by 12 for a year’s worth of income.
+Search for similar properties currently up for rent in your area.
+Find an average monthly rent for the type of property you’re interested in and multiply that rent price by 12 for a year’s worth of income.

-- Calculate your net operating income.
-After you estimate your annual potential rental income, calculate your net operating income.
+After you estimate your potential annual rental income, calculate your net operating income (NOI).
 Your net operating income is equal to your annual rental estimate minus your annual operating expenses.
-Your operating expenses are the total amount of money that it takes to maintain your property every year.
-Some expenses include insurance, property taxes, maintenance and homeowners association Do not include your mortgage or interest in your net operating expense calculation.
-Subtract your operating expenses from your annual rent estimation to find your net operating income.
+Your operating expenses are the total amount of money it takes to maintain your property every year.

 - $500 × 12 = estimated operating expenses of $6,000.